 Why is Canada’s life expectancy so high?

-Canada’s high life expectancy can be attributed to a combination of factors, including its healthcare system, socio-economic conditions, lifestyle, and public health efforts.
-Here are some key reasons why Canada has a relatively high life expectancy:
+Canada’s strong life expectancy can be attributed to a number of things, ranging from its health care system to socio-economic conditions to lifestyle and public health interventions.
+Here are some of the reasons Canada enjoys a high life expectancy:

 Is wealth related to life expectancy in Canada?